legrosmanu/zikstock-songbook/README.md

 ## How to test and run it

-Zikstock is a Java app, without framework.
+Zikstock is a Java app, without framework (just for fun 😁).
 So, after building it, you'll be able to run a JAR.

 ### Environment variables